InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world.md

 ## Node.js

 For Node.js or the Browser, build the project with the default [Emscripten](https://emscripten.org/) toolchain.
+The project is built in the `./emscripten-build` directory by default.

 ```sh
 ❯ npx itk-wasm -b ./emscripten-build build